petereon/petereon/README.md

 Facts about me:

+- I am a:
-- I am Software craftsman currently employed at SentinelOne as a Backend Developer
+  - Software craftsman currently employed at SentinelOne as a Backend Developer
+  - Part IT Specialist and part economist by education
 - I enjoy creating:
   - 🏃 Speedy Backend Code
   - 🛠️ Developer Tooling